siraben/zkeme80/docs/os-verification.md

 uses `tests/shell-screen.macro` followed by
 `nix develop --command python3 tests/verify-shell-screen.py`.

+Raw `key` commands in the extended emulator require explicit `wait` commands after release.
+Its `key_delay` setting only spaces characters in typed strings;
+using it alone can merge repeated navigation keys.
+Desktop and recording runners now supply release intervals.

 The target runs also found and fixed inherited interpreter problems: the return stack now begins at its reserved address, `INTERPRET` returns to nested callers, token EOF remains visible to the next parser call, and overlong tokens raise a recoverable error instead of overwriting the token-pointer cell.
+The adversarial cases also cover strings crossing dictionary bounds, failed defining words, nested evaluators that close their caller’s definition, file loads that leave unwanted stack results, and callbacks that change banks.
+Unfinished definitions have a separate header flag, so ordinary private words are not mistaken for failed compilations.
 These checks establish emulator behavior; physical flash timing and unexpected power loss during programming still need hardware qualification.